Yokkao: Business model

-YOKKAO has training centers around the world through partnership in local gyms.
-Locations include Australia, Canada, Argentina, the UK, the Republic of San Marino, Croatia, Bahrain, Hong Kong, China, Korea, Malaysia, and Thailand.
+In addition to product sales, YOKKAO operates and licenses training facilities.
+The company runs official YOKKAO Training Centers in Thailand and maintains a network of affiliated gyms through partnerships with local operators.
+These affiliated locations operate in countries including Australia, Canada, Argentina, the United Kingdom, the Republic of San Marino, Croatia, Bahrain, Hong Kong, China, South Korea, Malaysia, and Thailand.